apache/pekko/docs/src/main/paradox/discovery/index.md

 targets for the given service name then `config` is queried which i configured with one service called `service1` which two hosts `host1` and `host2`.

-## Migrating from Akka Management Discovery (before 1.0.0)
+## Migrating from Pekko Management Discovery (before 1.0.0)

-Akka Discovery started out as a submodule of Akka Management, before 1.0.0 of Akka Management.
-Akka Discovery is not compatible with those versions of Akka Management Discovery.
+Pekko Discovery started out as a submodule of Pekko Management, before 1.0.0 of Pekko Management.
+Pekko Discovery is not compatible with those versions of Pekko Management Discovery.

-At least version `1.0.0` of any Akka Management module should be used if also using Akka Discovery.
+At least version `1.0.0` of any Pekko Management module should be used if also using Pekko Discovery.

 Migration steps: